chancechime/chancechime/README.md

 # About
 # Chance Chime

-**Chance Chime** is a determined fourth-year undergraduate student at **California State University, Northridge**, majoring in **Computer Science**.
-Currently, Chance dedicates their time as a **Student Administrative Support Assistant-II** at **University Student Union at California State University, Northridge**.

-They are enthusiastic learners who are passionate about expanding their knowledge in the field.
-Displaying skills in programming languages such as **Python**, **Swift**, and **HTML**, Chance aspires to become an experienced **Full-Stack Engineer** determined to make a meaningful contribution to their field and is eager to take on any new challenge.
-Chance is looking to take their knowledge to the next level and is excited to see what the future holds for them.
+Chance Chime is a recent graduate from California State University, Northridge, with a degree in Computer Science.
+During their time at CSUN, Chance served as a Student Administrative Support Assistant II for the University Student Union’s Computer Lab Department, a Resident Advisor for Student Housing, and an Associate Software Developer for ARCS at CSUN.
+They are enthusiastic learners with a strong passion for expanding their expertise in the field of computer science.
+With skills in programming languages such as Java, React, and Python, Chance aspires to become a skilled Software Engineer dedicated to making meaningful contributions to the industry.
+Excited to take their knowledge to the next level, Chance is ready to embrace new challenges and opportunities in their career.

 ## Repositories